What Is Cyberbullying?

 - Keep records.
 Keep screen shots of the threatening messages, pictures, and texts.
 These can be used as evidence with the bully's parents, school, employer, or even the police.

 - Get help.
-If your son or daughter agrees, meeting with a therapist may help work through feelings.
+If your child agrees, meeting with a therapist may help work through feelings.
 A counselor or mediator at school may work with your child alone or together with the bully.

 Other things that may prevent future cyberbullying: